abhinavmish96/LEARN_MONGODB/Mongo_Uni/readme.md

 ### Note: The Apply button in MongoDB Compass has been renamed Analyze.

 ### For more information, check out our resources on [MongoDB Geospatial operators](https://docs.mongodb.com/manual/reference/operator/query-geospatial/).

+### Please review the [JSON spec](http://www.json.org/) for more detail on the data types directly supported in JSON.